rkapl123/DBAddin/docs/DBFuncs.md

 *  All DB getting functions (DBListfetch, DBRowFetch, etc....)
 	*   A fundamental restriction for DB functions is that they should only exist alone in a cell (with no other DB functions).
 This is needed because linking the functions with their cell targets is done via a hidden name in the function cell (created on first invocation)
 	*   Query composition: Composing Queries (as these sometimes tend to be quite long) can become challenging, especially when handling parameters coming from cells.
 There is a simple way to avoid lots of trouble by placing the parts of a query in different lines/cells and putting all these cells together as a range in the DB functions first argument (query).
-	*   When invoking an Excel Workbook from the commandline using CmdLogAddin (from a cmd script or the task scheduler), Excel may initialize the Add-in later than invoking the calculation of the DB function, which leads to an uninitialized host application object and therefore non-functional db functions (they all rely on the caller object of the Excel application to retrieve their calling cell's address).
+	*   When invoking an Excel Workbook from the command-line using CmdLogAddin (from a cmd script or the task scheduler), Excel may initialize the Add-in later than invoking the calculation of the DB function, which leads to an uninitialized host application object and therefore non-functional db functions (they all rely on the caller object of the Excel application to retrieve their calling cell's address).
 I'm still investigating into this.

 * DBListFetch:
 	*   formulaRange and extendArea = 1 or 2: Don't place content in cells directly below the formula Range as this will be deleted when doing recalculations.
 One cell below is OK.
 	*   Worksheets with names like Cell references (Letter + number + blank + something else, eg. 'C701 Country') lead to a fundamental error with the names used for the data target.
 Avoid using those sheet names in conjunction with DBListFetch, i.e. do not use a blank between the 'cell reference' and the rest (eg. 'C701Country' instead of 'C701 Country').
-	*   GUID Columns are not displayed when working with the standard data fetching method used by DBListFetch (using an opened recordset for adding a - temporary - querytable).
-A workaround has been built that circumvents this problem by adding the querytable the way that excel does (using the connection string and query directly when adding the querytable).
+	*   GUID Columns are not displayed when working with the standard data fetching method used by DBListFetch (using an opened record-set for adding a - temporary - query table).
+A workaround has been built that circumvents this problem by adding the query-table the way that excel does (using the connection string and query directly when adding the query-table).
 This however implicitly opens another connection, so is more resource intensive.
 For details see [Connection String Special Settings](#Connection_String_Special_Settings)

 * DBSetQuery
 	* in DBSetQuery the underlying ListObject sometimes doesn't work with the SQLOLEDB provider, so there is a mechanism to change the provider part to something that works better.
 You can define a searched part of the connection string and its replacement in the settings of the environment (here environment 3):